 I come from Venice.

-When needed, any of these prepositions can be followed by an indefinite article, which will be placed in front of them as a word of its own.
+If necessary, any of these prepositions can be followed by an indefinite article, which is placed in front of the preposition as a separate word.

 Sono stato morso da un cane.